 Time-to-schedule |

-How long it takes to book needed meeting spaces |
+How long does it take to book the needed meeting spaces |

 |